vhscom/archuro/README.md

 archlinux/base       latest              5323a8f7a7a4        3 weeks ago         461MB
 ```

-Rerun `archuro save` to rebuild the `Dockerfile` and update the `IMAGE ID` associated with the extended build.
+Rerun `archuro build` to rebuild the `Dockerfile` and update the `IMAGE ID` associated with the extended build.

 ## Package management